draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-02-01-what-i-read-in-january-2023.md

 Having started it yesterday, I'm already halfway through <cite>Our Missing Hearts</cite> by Celeste Ng and it's going on my end-of-year list for sure.
 I'm usually a bit on the fence about speculative/dystopian novels, but what with Ng being one of my favourite authors, I'm loving every minute of this one.

-I got a taste of Samantha Schweblin's unsettling short stories last month with <cite>Seven Empty Houses</cite>, and I'm back for more with <cite>Mouthful of Birds</cite>.
+I got a taste of Samanta Schweblin's unsettling short stories last month with <cite>Seven Empty Houses</cite>, and I'm back for more with <cite>Mouthful of Birds</cite>.

 I'm also hoping to read <cite>Violeta</cite> by Isabel Allende, having enjoyed one of her books the other month, while Stuart MacBride is an auto-buy for me, mainly because the dark humour in his crime novels is off-the-charts.